dlouangr/agile-blog/_posts/2023-09-25-budgeting-and-resourcing.md

 Budget and resource monitoring in project management come with their fair share of challenges, often posing hurdles for project managers striving to align these aspects with project scope and objectives.

-One common challenge is scope creep, which refers to "the uncontrolled expansion to project scope without adjustments to time, cost, and resources."[^2] This can strain budgets and resources as additional work often requires extra funding and resources, threatening alignment with the project's original scope.
+One common challenge is **scope creep**, which refers to "the uncontrolled expansion to project scope without adjustments to time, cost, and resources."[^2] This can strain budgets and resources as additional work often requires extra funding and resources, threatening alignment with the project's original scope.

 Unexpected expenses are another hurdle.
 Unforeseen costs, such as equipment breakdowns or regulatory changes, can disrupt budget planning, making it challenging to stay on course with the allocated financial resources.